 The operating revenue for the District is specifically defined as revenues from users of the colleges' facilities and programs.
 Excluded from the operating revenues are the components of the primary source of District funding - the State apportionment process.
 These components include the State apportionment and local property taxes.
 As these sources of revenue are from the general population of the State of California, and not from the direct users of the educational services, they are considered to be nonoperating.
-There was an overall increase in the District's net position of \$472 thousand.
+There was an overall increase in the District's net position of \$3.43 million, not including the prior period adjustment.

-Operating Results for the Years Ended June 30, 2019 and 2018, continued:
+Operating Results for the Years Ended June 30, 2020 and 2019, continued: